 What is a hitch lock on a caravan?

-A hitchlock should be a compact, lightweight item which will clamp and securely lock around the hitch-head.
+A hitchlock is a real caravan essential when it comes to safeguarding your tourer.
+Compact and lightweight, it will clamp and securely lock around the hitch-head.
 This means a towball cannot be inserted into the hitch by a would-be thief.
 As well as this, they act as a good visual deterrent too.
 Relatively quick and simple to fit, they can then be stored in a front locker so it’s ready for you when you next need it.

 Do you need a hitch lock and a wheel clamp for a caravan?